mnr-18/Fides-code/README.md

 A Refereed delegation of computation system using smart contract.

 ## Required tools
-- [Solidity Compiler] (https://docs.soliditylang.org/en/v0.5.17/installing-solidity.html): to compile Solidity program.
+- [Solidity Compiler](https://docs.soliditylang.org/en/v0.5.17/installing-solidity.html): to compile Solidity program.
 - [evm-tools](https://github.com/CoinCulture/evm-tools): a collection of tools for working with the evm.
 - [Remix](https://remix.ethereum.org/): a browser-based IDE.